radish-es/opensourcelaw/content/courses/Property/cases/black.md

 {{% callout alert %}}

 As Justice Middleton explains in the paragraph above, the parties to this action actually agreed on the issue of remedy—damages, rather than an injunction, should be awarded.
-Much of the decision (which I have omitted) therefore concerns the quantum of damages to be awarded.
-Despite this agreement by the parties, Justice Middleton devotes considerable space in his judgement to why he thinks damages in lieu of an injunction are appropriate in this case.
-He is clearly aware of this as a live issue in the courts at the time, as well as the challenge of providing a clear rationale for choosing between one option or the other against the background of *Shelfer*.
+Much of the decision (which I have omitted) therefore concerns the quantum of damages.
+Despite the agreement on remedy among the parties, Justice Middleton devotes considerable space in his judgement to why he thinks damages in lieu of an injunction are appropriate in this case.
+He is clearly aware of this as a live issue in the courts at the time and is sensitive to the challenge of providing a clear rationale for choosing between one option or the other against the background of *Shelfer*.

 {{% /callout %}}